-The raw, somewhat unrefined appearance of these heroes and anti-heroes is matched by the roughness of the painterly gesture with which they have been captured on canvas: there is no trace here of a meticulous painting style; instead the works, large-scale canvases in vibrant colors, have a crude, garish finish.
-The subjects may appear
+The raw, somewhat unrefined appearance of these heroes and anti-heroes is matched by the roughness of the painterly gesture with which they have been captured by the German artist on the canvas or the paper: there is no trace here of a meticulous painting style; instead the works, large-scale canvases in vibrant colors, have a crude, garish finish.
+The visual motifs in Kinki Texas´ universe are characterised by their reference to landmark history, psychology, culture and art history.

-The heroic figures in “Kinki Texas Space”, this is what the artist calls his creative universe, which draws as much inspiration from the comic genre as it does from history books, employing means of depiction borrowed from graffiti and trash and punk culture as well as from centuries of history painting, their appearance ranges from slightly odd to truly bizarre; some of them have a warlike and at times rather frightening demeanour; they confront the viewer with loaded guns, pose in suits of armour with swords drawn and chains or like Native Americans with headdresses, bows and arrows.
+The heroic figures in “Kinki Texas Space” (this is what the artist calls his creative universe) which draws as much inspiration from the comic genre as it does from history books, employing means of depiction borrowed from graffiti and trash and punk culture as well as from centuries of history painting, their appearance ranges from slightly odd to truly bizarre and grim; some of them have a warlike and at times rather frightening demeanour; they confront the viewer with loaded guns, pose in suits of armour with swords drawn and chains or like Native Americans on horses with headdresses, bows and arrows.

 Kinki Texas was born in 1969 in Bremen, Germany.